Brokhallieh/ProgWeb2-2023---Space-Trivia/README.md

+The project worked on windows but doesn't seem to be able to on Linux for some reason, I can't quite figure it out, so sorry about that.
+It has probably something to do with the ExecuteSQL.php file in the include statements but even when removing alle the special characters it still doesn't seem to work.

 To open the php site you need to have a php server running and a mySQL server running, then go into a terminal at the project source and type: